cloudflare/workers-rs/examples/emscripten/README.md

 `src/main.rs` with an empty `fn main() {}`, and there is no `cdylib`.

-`rust-toolchain.toml` selects `beta`, and the `[patch.crates-io]` block points `wasm-bindgen` at the checkout matching the CLI emcc runs (and takes an rlib-only `wasm-streams`, since cargo would otherwise also link its `cdylib`).
+`rust-toolchain.toml` selects `beta`, and the `[patch.crates-io]` block points `wasm-bindgen` at the checkout matching the CLI emcc runs.

 ## What's Next